List of banned political parties: Europe

+Georgia

 Germany

 All political parties were banned in the Protectorate of Bohemia and Moravia after the annexation of Czechoslovakia.
 During World War II political parties in Luxembourg and Norway were banned following their occupations by Germany.

 Greece

 Prime Minister Ioannis Metaxas banned all political parties in 1936.

 Golden Dawn was ruled as a criminal organization in 2020.
+It was the first party banned in Greece since the end of the Greek junta in 1974.
 A law passed in 2023 prohibiting parties led by people convicted of crimes from running in elections resulted in Golden Dawn and National Party – Greeks being prohibited from the 2023 Greek legislative election.